Deploy only Service Health Alerts

 variable refers to the deployment location.
 Deploying to multiple regions is not necessary as the definitions and assignments are scoped to a management group and are not region-specific.

-Using your preferred command-line tool (Windows PowerShell, Cmd, Bash or other Unix shells), if you closed your previous session, navigate again to the root of the cloned repo and log on to Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and Policy Set Definitions.
+Using your preferred command-line tool (Windows PowerShell, Cmd, Bash or other Unix shells), if you closed your previous session, navigate again to the folder where the parameter file was downloaded and log on to Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and Policy Set Definitions.

 To create a copy of a Bicep policy file (policies.bicep), you can use standard file copying techniques based on your operating system and programming language of choice.
 For example, run the following command in PowerShell: